 Since this model rides in a booster most of the time, she was able to sit properly in the vest.
 It was an excellent option for a child of this age.

 But wait, there’s more coming soon!

 Another thing we’re extremely excited about is that Safe Travel Systems is currently working to modify the vest to make it FAA compliant.
 While we have not seen the updated design, we imagine it will include some type of strap that secures the top of the harness round the back of the airline seat.
 This would certainly add to the usability of the vest; it would allow older children to be safely restrained on the plane without needing to bring a larger and more awkward harnessed seat aboard.
 They could then transition directly to a vehicle and be safely transported, unlike other airplane harness products that are only suitable for the airplane itself, not the car ride after.

 New colors!
 We love the blue and pink currently available, but the newly created yellow and green colors are awfully sharp!
 We got a chance to check them out at the Kidz In Motion Conference last month.

 - Doesn’t take up any more space than the child’s body does

 - Can be tricky to thread the seat belt through

 - Head support is bulky

-All in all, the RSTV is an excellent product that suits a variety of needs: whether you’re a city dweller without a regular vehicle, the carpool parent, a frequent traveler, or trying to fit a tight 3-across in a small car; the RSTV is an excellent alternative to the traditional booster seat.
-Now for the BEST news: the amazing folks at Safe Ride 4 Kids and Safe Traffic Systems provided our vests for review, and they would like to give one away!
+All in all, the RSTV is an excellent product that suits a variety of needs.
+Whether you’re a city dweller without a regular vehicle, the carpool parent, a frequent traveler, or need to fit a tight 3-across in a small car, the RSTV is an excellent alternative to the traditional booster seat for children who are at least 5 years old.

 Thanks again to Safe Ride 4 Kids for helping us get around safely!